stefanicjuraj/docs2llms/README.md

 #### **`--output-dir`**

-The output directory of the processed content.
+Specify the output directory for the processed content.
 Defaults to the current directory.

 ```bash
 docs2llms --github username/repository --output-dir .